thomasvanlankveld/zon/README.md

 ### Installation steps

 1. Clone the repo and `cd` into it.
+2. `yarn`
-2. `yarn build`
+3. `yarn build`
-3. `cargo build`
+4. `cargo build`
-4. Copy the binary from `target/debug/zon` to some place in your `PATH`.
+5. Copy the binary from `target/debug/zon` to some place in your `PATH`.
+Usage will require opening a new terminal window.

 ## How to use

 Navigate to a codebase you wish to inspect, and run `zon`.
-Open a browser and go to `http://localhost/ui`.
-That's it!
+Open a browser and go to `http://localhost/ui` to see the result!